Templarian/MaterialDesign/.github/ISSUE_TEMPLATE/1_icon_request.md

 I have:

 - [ ] Searched all issues to make sure there isn't a request for this icon.
-- [ ] Only requested a single (or a few near-identical) icon in this issue.
+- [ ] Only requested a single icon (or a few near-identical ones) in this issue.

 ## Usage